awhileback/awhileback.github.io/_posts/2021-10-25-media-distribution-with-django-nginx-and-wagtail.md

 With everything in place, [curl](https://curl.se/){:target="_blank" rel="noopener"} is a good tool to use to check and make sure all of this works.

-We can make a link in the Django shell:
+We can make user / token link args in the Django shell:

 ```python